cardano-foundation/CIPs/CIP-0118/README-nested.md

 ### Collateral

-Enough collateral must be provided by the top-level transaction for the sum of all the fees of all batch transactions.
+Enough collateral must be provided by the top-level transaction to cover the sum of all the fees of all batch transactions.
 The collateral can only ever be collected from the top-level transaction.
 The sub-txs are not obligated to provide sufficient